NewEnglandSkiHistory.com SkiNewEngland.net

 Snowmaking at Mt.
 Tom during the 1980s

 Insurance costs continued to be a concern in the late 1980s.
 By early 1988, Mt.
-Tom had reportedly seen premiums increase by 200% in just 4 years.
+Tom had seen premiums reportedly increase by 200% in just 4 years.

 The 1988-89 season kicked off in mid-December, allowing the area to build enough of a manmade base to sustain a Christmas warm-up.
-Though the lacked natural snowfall, it did nevertheless extend to the end of March.
+Though the season lacked natural snowfall, it did nevertheless extend to the end of March.

-As the 1990s arrived, night skiing still represented 40% of Mt.
+As the 1990s progressed, night skiing still represented 40% of Mt.
 Tom's revenue.
 General manager Dave Moore reflected to Skiing magazine, "we were the first to offer [night skiing] seriously, not just as a gimmick," adding that "it's a lot like softball leagues in summer or maybe a bowling league, except people are skiing."

 The Final Days